-When you're ready to really mix up your routine, simply pull out your blender.
-That's right, we're going to create a beer-based milkshake.
+When you're ready to mix up your routine, pull out your blender.
+That's right; we're going to create a beer-based milkshake.
 It's a drink that could only come from a joint like the Hard Rock Cafe.

 10 of 10

-Can you really get three iconic elements of a summer cookout into a single glass?
-Apparently, it is entirely possible and if you think that the name of this beertail is some sort of joke, think again.
+Can you get three iconic elements of a summer cookout into a single glass?
+It is entirely possible and if you think that the name of this beertail is some joke, think again.

-This recipe really does include beer, bourbon, and barbecue sauce, though the sauce is watered down to make a "BBQ water."
-The preferred beer is Shiner Hefeweizen and you'll need both Maker's Mark and Evan Williams Honey Liqueur.
+This recipe does include beer, bourbon, and barbecue sauce, though the sauce is watered down to make a "BBQ water."
+The preferred beer is Shiner Hefeweizen, and you'll need both Maker's Mark and Evan Williams Honey Liqueur.
 It's surprisingly tasty!